SaltySamSock/SaltySamSocksBlog/_posts/2025-11-24-TypeNameObfuscation.md

 How do we get the types from these two files?
 Well a few tools exist to do just this, [Cpp2IL](https://github.com/SamboyCoding/Cpp2IL) a tool that produces *dummy dlls* which have attributes to point to their offsets in the gameassembly binary, and (Il2CppInterop)[https://github.com/BepInEx/Il2CppInterop] a tool to take these dummy dlls and fill their bodies with scaffolding for the bepinex modloader.

 But how do we find out what these type truly are?
 Real answer: there is no way to perfectly know what a type was named before hand(unless it's a very poorly made obfuscation library).
 If you're extremely lucky unity [AddComponentMenu("Menu Name/SubMenu Name")] custom attributes won't be stripped.
-(Keep in mind that il2cpp interop does strip these in its dummy dlls)
+(Keep in mind that il2cpp interop does strip these in its dummy dlls) More often then not it won't be as easy as that.

+We have other options luckily, the next place I will usually check is GameObject names using [UnityExplorer](https://github.com/sinai-dev/UnityExplorer) or if that isn't an option i will look at static objects in the scene files using [UABEA](https://github.com/nesrak1/UABEA) a unity asset bundle extractor/viewer.
+More often then not the GameObjects a MonoBehaviour is attached to gives away its purpose, such as an object called LocomotionManager will most likely hold MonoBehaviours to do with movement.
+Some developers have realized this and have tools to randomize GameObject names on ship, but if they haven't it is a very powerful clue.